akneni/pygrab/README.md

 print(response.text)
 ```

-In this example, `response` is a `requests.Response` object.
+In this example, `response` is syntactically similar to the `requests.Response` object.
 You can use it just like you would in `requests`.

 Here's an example of how to use PyGrab to make asynchronous GET requests through the Tor Network: